 Student Accessibility Support (SAS) Fellows

-The Student Accessibility Support Fellows are in place to support their peers in their adjustment to college life, both academically and socially.
-SAS Fellows are current Brandeis University students and are in place to support their peers in their adjustment to college life.
-During their time at Brandeis, the SAS Fellows are students who have shown success and personal growth.
+The Student Accessibility Support (SAS) Fellows support their peers in their adjustment to college life, both academically and socially.
+SAS Fellows are current Brandeis University undergraduate students who have had experience effectively navigating campus resources.

-SAS Fellows additionally assist with student engagement efforts, holding assignment accountability hours and disability-specific affinity groups, collaborating with student groups, and performing alternative text services for the office.
+Additionally, SAS Fellows help with student engagement efforts, hold assignment accountability hours and disability-specific affinity groups, collaborate with student groups, and perform alternative text services for the office.